Sidh-Sharma/LMS_Transfer_between_RDBMS_using_Gilhari/README.md

 **Installation and Running**
 1. Install Gilhari SDK from https://www.softwaretree.com.
 Follow README and Manual instructions for correct installation.
 2. Install and configure Java 8 compiler appropriately.
 Install database management applications as required.
-Note: If you are using MySQL 8.0 (anything above 5.7 really), pls install the corresponding newer JDBC driver and place it in the ```external_libs``` directory in the Gilhari SDK.
+Note: If you are using MySQL 8.x, pls install the corresponding newer JDBC driver and place it in the ```external_libs``` directory in the Gilhari SDK.
 Install and configure Docker engine appropriately.
 3. Place the folders ```sourcedb``` and ```reveng``` in the ```examples``` directory of the Gilhari SDK.
 4. To run ```autoPopulate.py```, first navigate to the parent directory and run ```pip install pymysql```.
 (Not necessary as database has now been populated with data already).
 5. In the command terminal, navigate to ```sourcedb``` as in your configuration, and run the command files ```compile.cmd```, ```build.cmd``` and ```run_docker_app.cmd``` in order.